Severina (singer): 2023–present: Sorry & Superstar Hrvatska

-Superstar Hrvatska 2nd Season & New songs (2024)

-Severina continued as a judge on singing reality show series Superstar Hrvatska, and on the finale of the show, she performed her new song she wrote: "Tako ti je sine moj" ("That's how it is my son"), which was released on 15 December on her YouTube channel.
+Severina continued as a judge on singing reality show series Superstar, and on the finale of the show, she performed her new song she wrote: "Tako ti je sine moj" ("That's how it is my son"), which was released on 15 December on her YouTube channel.
 The performance of that song gained positive responses.
 When talking about the song she said: "It is a lesson that a mother tells her child.
 I started writing it at the beginning of the year, in order to "shake off" the sadness and anger that came over me after that decision of the Supreme Court, in which they said that my child should be taken away because of a "procedural error" - the singer continued, then concluded: "Then she seemed sad to me, and I didn't care for anything, so I put her aside To Serbia, which fights for justice and does not want to sell honor, and which was supported by fellow students in Croatia - wrote the singer."

-For New Year's Eve 2025, Severina performed a concert in Sarajevo with a record audience of 55,000 people and said: "My heart beats for this city!"
+For New Year's Eve 2024, Severina performed a concert in Sarajevo with a record audience of 55,000 people and said: "My heart beats for this city!"
+In August 2025, she released a song "Pumpaj, Seve brate" (Pump it, Seve, brother).
+In October 2025, Severina announced her 5th tour "Ja samo pjevam", named after her 1999 album Ja samo pjevam (I'm only singing).
+She sold out her concert in her native Split, inside Arena Gripe on 24 October.
+Tickets for the Arena Zagreb concert on 7 November sold out within 10 days, leading her to add a second show on 8 November - marking her third time performing inside the arena.